-What the case studies informing this research point to for bringing citizens to the centre of democracy is therefore important and timely.
+The case studies informing this research point to several important and timely aspects of bringing citizens to the centre of democracy.
 We discuss three inter-related dimensions that public policies need to address to make citizen engagement transformative:

 - calibrating digitally mediated citizen participation as a measure of political empowerment and equality - designing techno-public spaces as bastions of inclusive democracy - ensuring that the rule of law upholds democratic principles in digitally mediated governance.